 The Department of Art houses its own art supplies shop that provides a range of materials at subsidised prices.
 Equipment and software for video and digital media practices are all available to hire at no cost through our student media resource.
 Due to the individual nature of studio practice, the cost of materials throughout your programme will vary depending on your choice of media.
 At Part 1 most materials are provided by the department except where students wish to use specialist or unusual materials of their choice.
 In subsequent years we would suggest an approximate budget of £200 per year to cover basics.
 For the final year exhibition, you may wish to invest more in materials.
-This is not a necessary requirement and advice should be an additional £200.
+This is not a necessary requirement and advice should be sought from the module convenor.
+However, a reasonable budgetary expectation would be an additional £200.
 In addition, it is recommended that you budget approximately £100 per year for optional exhibition and museum trips.